-- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - If only one section, the final presentation score will determine the winners. - Judges must break ties.
-All judges' decisions are final.
+- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - If only one section, the final presentation score will determine the winners. - Judges must break ties. - The decision of the judges is considered final.
+All announced results are final upon the conclusion of the National Leadership Conference.

-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.

-- No unauthorized audio or video recording devices will be allowed in any competitive event. - Competitors in the events should be aware FBLA reserves the right to record any presentation for use in study or training materials.
+- No unauthorized audio or video recording devices will be allowed in any competitive event. - Competitors in the event should be aware FBLA reserves the right to record any presentation for use in study or training materials.

-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late for their assigned presentation/speech time.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to their assigned presentation time.